U.S. war on drugs moves to pharmacy from jungle

 Over the past three years, the DEA has stepped up its inspections and levied millions of dollars in fines against drug wholesalers for what it said were breaches of those rules.

-Shortly afterward, the agency raided two CVS (CVS.N) pharmacies and issued inspection warrants at a half-dozen Walgreen Co WAG.N drugstores and a Walgreen distribution centre.
+Shortly afterward, the agency raided two CVS pharmacies and issued inspection warrants at a half-dozen Walgreen Co drugstores and a Walgreen distribution center.

 NOT THE MEDELLIN CARTEL